hkrizic/CosmoGLOW/README.md

 - Matplotlib 3.9.2
 - SciPy 1.12.0

 These versions have been tested and confirmed to work.
-Newer versions may also be compatible.
+Newer (and older) versions may also be compatible.

 ## Acknowledgments